 The Harriman STP which processes 6 million gallons a day of treated wastewater daily into the Ramapo River has a significant impact on the river’s water quality.
 In 2018 the DEC had requested new treatment requirements for the Harriman plant because of elevated levels of chlorides and total dissolved solids in the Ramapo River.
 In 2020, a consulting panel endorsed expanding the county’s sewage treatment plant in Harriman in answer to the expected growth.
 The plant serves the villages of Kiryas Joel, Monroe, Harriman, South Blooming Grove and Chester as well as parts of the Village of Woodbury and towns of Monroe and Chester.
-A committee of lawmakers and officials who has been studying the issue over the previous year voted to support that option, and the scoping document for the proposed project was finalized just this past February (2021).
-If approved, the project would increase the plant’s capacity by 50%, raising its flow limit to 9 million gallons per day from 6 million gallons per day to the Ramapo River.
+A committee of lawmakers and officials who had been studying the issue over the previous year voted to support expansion, and the scoping document for the proposed project was finalized in February 2021.
+The project would increase the plant’s capacity by 50%, raising its flow limit to 9 million gallons per day from 6 million gallons per day to the Ramapo River.
 OE is keeping its eye on this expansion and, as an advocate for clean water for our region, will scrutinize the EIS for the project when it becomes available.